Boleyn Ground: Closure, demolition and redevelopment

 The sale of the Ground was completed on 15 July 2016, at a sale price of £40,000,000.
 The developer's plans include 838 new homes, retail outlets and leisure facilities which will be available by 2018.
 The possibility of a statue of Bobby Moore and a landscaped garden named after him has also been revealed.
 The plans caused controversy for only including 51 "affordable" homes and no social housing.
 In March 2016, plans were approved for 800 homes to be built on the site, 25% of which would be affordable housing.

 On 14 March 2016, the dismantling of the ground began with the removal of the John Lyall gates for transfer and reinstallation at the Olympic Stadium.
-By July 2016, the seats had been removed from the ground and it was boarded-up and handed over to developers for demolition and redevelopment.
-In August 2016, ownership of the site was transferred to Barratt London.
-In September 2016, the ground was used as a film-set for the film Final Score and on 27 September 2016 it hosted a charity match shortly before demolition commenced.
+By July, the seats had been removed from the ground and it was handed over to developers for demolition and redevelopment; the formal transfer of ownership of the site to Barratt London was completed a month later.
+In September, the ground was used for the film Final Score and hosted a charity match on 27 September shortly before demolition commenced.
 1,000 of 1,400 commemorative bricks were saved by Jonjo Heuerman when the wall they were in was taken down, and are available to be claimed by the fans who paid for them.
-The inscriptions have been reproduced in a pathway at the new ground.
+The inscriptions were later reproduced in a pathway at the new ground.